-The Southwest Whale Ecology Study (SouWEST) is a newly established collaborative science program which integrates the research expertise of Western Whale Research (WWR), the Centre for Marine Science and Technology (CMST) at Curtin University, and the community outreach experience of the Dunsborough Coast and Land Care (D-CALC) group.
+The Southwest Whale Ecology Study (SouWEST) is collaborative science program established a decade ago which integrates the research expertise of Western Whale Research (WWR), Oceans Blueprint, the Centre for Marine Science and Technology (CMST) at Curtin University, and the community outreach and education experience of Echo Gecko Environment and Design.

 SouWEST aims to:

 - Ensure the long-term conservation of whales and their critical habitats in southwestern Australia.